kungming2/translator-BOT-reborn/docs/commands.md

 ### Command: *!id/!identify:[language]*

 OPs often categorize their posts incorrectly, or they don't know what language their post is and submitted it as "Unknown."
 An **!identify** command changes the category of a post to the specified language in `[ ]`.
 The flair text will also be changed to "[language name] (Identified)."
-If the language name is more than one word, double quotation marks `"` should be used to mark the language name.
+If the language name is comprised of more than one word, double quotation marks `"` should be used to mark the language name.

 This command also has a shorter synonym: `!id`.
 Both function exactly the same way, though Ziwen will always record its use internally as `!identify` in statistics.